Arjunkumar7989/accuknox-assignment/README.md

-# AccuKnox AI/ML Assignment – Submission
+# AccuKnox AI/ML Assignment – Problem Statement 1

-## Candidate Information
+## Candidate Details
 Name: Jatavath Arjun Kumar
 Degree: B.Tech – Civil Engineering
 Institute: NIT Warangal

 ---

-## Purpose of This Assignment
+## Overview
-This repository is my submission for the AccuKnox AI/ML assignment.
+This repository contains my solution for **Problem Statement 1** of the AccuKnox AI/ML assignment.

-The purpose of this assignment is to demonstrate:
+The objective of this assignment is to demonstrate my ability to:
-- Basic Python programming skills
-- Handling data from APIs and CSV files
+- Work with external data sources (APIs and CSV files)
-- Storing data in a SQLite database
+- Store structured data using SQLite
-- Performing simple data processing
+- Perform basic data processing
+- Visualize data for quick insights
-- Visualizing data using Python
+- Write clean, readable, and explainable Python code

-I have focused on keeping the implementation **simple, correct, and easy to understand**, exactly as required by the problem statement.
+I intentionally focused on **building a reliable and clear data pipeline first**, without over-engineering the solution.

 ---

+## Problem Statement Summary
+The assignment consists of three parts:

+1. Fetch data from an external REST API and store it in a SQLite database
+2. Import data from a CSV file into a SQLite database
+3. Process student score data and visualize it using a bar chart

+Each part is implemented as a separate Python script to maintain clarity and modularity.

+---

-## Project Structure Explained
+## Project Structure
 AccuKnox_AI_ML_Assignment
 │
 ├── Problem_Statement_1_Code